cephil/cloud-file-browser/README.md

 documents takes the configuration of each element,

- Option 1) If an element instance token is present, pass in the elementToken for the element Option 2) If an element instance template is present pass in the template instance token as elementTemplate Option 3) You can pass in the 'apiKey', 'apiSecret' and 'callbackUrl'
+ Option 1) If an element instance token is present, pass in the elementToken for the element

+ Option 2) If an element instance template is present pass in the template instance token as elementTemplate

+ Option 3) You can pass in the 'apiKey', 'apiSecret' and 'callbackUrl', which will create an element instance for you.

 make sure callbackUrl to configure for the provider is http://code.cloudfilebrowser.io/callback.html or <Your Domain>/callback.html based on how your importing the Cloud File Browser js

 Supported documents providers are box, dropbox, googledrive, onedrive, sharepoint

 options takes the required header credentials of the Cloud Elements user, it needs Organization Secret, User secret and Account key of the user.

-Pass oSec for Organization Secret, uSec for User secret and aKey for Account key options takes another parameter callback, this is the callback function that's called when a file or files are selected or when an element instance is created.
-Callback function that's called sends type and data as arguments.
+Pass oSec for Organization Secret, uSec for User secret and aKey for Account key

+options also takes another parameter 'callback', this is the callback function that's called when a file or files are selected or when an element instance is created.
+It sends type and data as arguments.

 ```html